Dora Greenwell

 Dora Greenwell (6 December 1821 – 29 March 1882) was an English poet.
-The name "Dora Greenwell" was for many years supposed to be the pseudonym of a writer of rare spiritual insight and fine poetic genius.
-It was very generally surmised that she was a member of the Society of Friends; and there was much ground for this supposition.
-As time wore on, and book followed book, some of the facts of her personal history became known and were occasionally referred to in the public press.
-But for a very long period little was really known of her actual life, and many mistakes gained currency.

-Her poem, "I Am Not Skilled to Understand" was set to music by William J. Kirkpatrick.
-A contemporary version of it, "My Savior My God", is a 2006 radio single by contemporary Christian musician, Aaron Shust, from his album, Anything Worth Saying.
+Initially little was known about the writer, though English literary circles assumed she was a Quaker writing under a pseudonym.
+It took many years for these misconceptions to be dispelled.
+Many of Greenwell's poems had religious themes inspired by her Anglican faith.
+Greenwell's poem, "I Am Not Skilled to Understand" was set to music by William J. Kirkpatrick.
+A contemporary version of it, "My Savior My God", is a 2006 radio single by contemporary Christian musician, Aaron Shust on his album Anything Worth Saying.
+Greenwell also wrote essays about women's suffrage and abolitionism.

 Early years

 Dorothy ("Dora") Greenwell was born 6 December 1821 at the family estate called Greenwell Ford in Lanchester, County Durham, England.
-Her father was William Thomas Greenwell (1777–1856), a respected and popular magistrate and deputy lieutenant.
+Her father was William Thomas Greenwell (1777–1856), a magistrate and deputy lieutenant.
 Her mother was Dorothy Smales (1789–1871).
 She was known as Dora to avoid confusion with her mother.
 Her oldest brother was William Greenwell (1820–1918), an archaeologist.
 She had three younger brothers: Francis Greenwell (1823–1894), Alan Greenwell (1824–1914) and Henry Nicholas Greenwell (1826–1891).
 Two of her brothers were clergymen of the Church of England, one of them being a Minor Canon of Durham Cathedral.
-She herself also belonged to the same church.
+Dora was also an Anglican.